Abuse and Neglect Definitions

 All allegations on a Completed Investigation are given one of the following dispositions:

-- Reason to Believe (RTB) - defined in section 2281.2 of the CPS policy handbook.
+- Reason to Believe (RTB) - defined in section 2281.2 of the Child Protective Services (CPS) policy handbook.

 - Ruled Out (RO) - defined in section 2281.3 of CPS policy handbook, which includes an Abbreviated Rule Out defined in section 2291 of CPS policy handbook.